 I can provide two types of album, from the same high quality manufacturer – up in Yorkshire.
 Both measure 12” x 12”, with vintage leather covers (other option available).
 One is in book form – the images printed directly onto the page.
 The other version is a matted album, so a bit more traditional in format.
 The albums come wrapped in a sleeve made from natural, unbleached cotton and housed in a sleek keepsake box, that’s made from recycled material.
 Smaller versions are also available, along with the main album, as albums for parents.

 These albums just ooze quality, with a beautiful blend of contemporary and traditional, these are albums to impress and treasure!

 pre WEDDING SHOOT

-My aim is always to make these as natural as possible – I am looking for the right light and getting the right feeling.
-Those smiles in between posing, the laughter, the giggling at how silly it feels posing, looking into each other’s eyes – these are the best images.
-This shoot serves as both a rehearsal for the wedding day – when time is much more limited and a chance to get some nice relaxed images of you as a couple.
+My aim is always to keep these as natural as possible.
+I am looking for the right light and getting the right feeling.
+Those smiles in between posing, the laughter, the giggling at how silly it feels posing for a photograph.
+Just looking into each other’s eyes – these are the best images.
+This shoot serves as both ‘a rehearsal’ for the wedding day – when time is much more limited and a chance to get some nice relaxed and creative images of you as a couple.